 The young blood Predators are juvenile Predators who have not been blooded yet.
 This means they have not participated in an official hunt to gain them a blooded status.
 Usually, on this hunt the Xenomorphs are being hunted.
 Although inexperienced, the Young Bloods use a multitude of different weapons, but are more focused on their melee capabilities.
 This is most likely to bring fourth a challenging hunt.
 Often, the young blood Predators are killed on their first hunt like happened in Antartica in 2004 in the events of the Alien vs. Predator movie.
 Of the three young bloods Celtic and Chopper were killed outright by Xenomorphs while Scar managed to last a bit longer.

 The next step for the Young Bloods in the Predator rank hierarchy is to become blooded.
 In most Yautja clans, this is achieved by hunting and killing a Xenomorph and marking oneself and the bio-mask with a clan symbol written with Alien acid.
 Being more capable than his two brothers in the first AvP movie, only Scar managed to kill a Xenomorph and blood himself with a finger of a Xenomorph.
-The blooded rank is one that is sometimes given to humans as well.
-Before his death, Scar marked Alexa Woods as blooded, as she successfully killed a Xenomorph in melee combat.
-However, Machiko Noguchi is perhaps the most famous blooded human.
+The blooded rank is perhaps one the most common and is sometimes given to humans as well.

 Elite Predators are experienced hunters who have not reached the elder status.
 They are blooded warriors who have many trophies and have gone on many hunts usually on different planets.
 When needed, they are sent on special missions like saving and teaching Young Bloods, clearing out Alien infestations or stopping Predator tech from falling into the wrong hands.
 Notable elite Predators are Wolf from Aliens vs. Predator: Requiem and Dark from Aliens vs. Predator 2010 the video game.